akumatawa/chess/README.md

 # chess
+*in development*
-**This project was created to learn Python and use game later for reinforcement learning**
+### H3 This project was created to learn Python and use game later for reinforcement learning